 Plan the party for after naptime.

 A well-rested baby means he or she will be in a good mood and smile-ready for the camera!
 Consider a brunch bash or afternoon party so that the birthday girl or boy will not get tired out pretty quickly.

 Pick a doable theme.

 Sure, a circus-themed or a zoo party sounds great, but wait until you plan and try to source suppliers for it.
 You can go for a color-coordinated look or simply rent out a fast-food restaurant with a play space.
-There are a lot of restaurants or events places that offer birthday packages where they take care of everything, so all you have to do is do some research and show them your mood board.
+There are a lot of restaurants or event places that offer birthday packages where they take care of everything, so all you have to do is do some research and show them your mood board.

 Don’t overload yourself.

 Plan ahead of time.
 Enlist the help of your family and friends.
 Make it a time to reconnect with them as well.

 Serve easy finger foods like mini cheese sandwiches, pasta spirals, and chicken fingers for the kids.
 Avoid food that may present a choking hazard to little ones.
 For adults, serve a light serving of burger sliders, antipasto skewers, pasta, and pretty much anything of your choice depending on your budget.